OpenBB-finance/openbb-platform-pro-backend/README.md

 openbb-platform-pro-backend
 ```

-:Note: If this command is not available, you may need to deactivate and activate back your virtual environment.
+:note: If this command is not available, you may need to deactivate and activate back your virtual environment.

+:note: Set up your provider API keys in the `~/.openbb_platform/user_settings.json` file.